Update December 2023:

 Let me give a few clear examples.

-Tesla on the other hand, as a relative newcomer without having to maintain a legacy of old technology, since 2013 has earned a tragic reputation for being boastful (lying) about safety while accumulating hundreds of unnecessary deaths.
+Tesla on the other hand, showing up as a relative newcomer without having to maintain any legacy of old technology or methods, has since 2013 earned a horrible and tragic reputation for boastful (lying) about safety while accumulating hundreds of unnecessary deaths.

 The CEO of Tesla has tried to excite his audiences by claiming magically his cars will be better than Volvo, promising his customers a false sense of being the best at safety.